russellbomer/quarry/USAGE_GUIDE.md

   the site         schemas          extraction        data           results
 ```

+### Seamless Tool Chaining

+Quarry tools can automatically pass data to the next tool in the workflow.
+When using interactive mode, each tool will offer to launch the next step with your data already loaded:

+- **Survey → Excavate**: After creating a schema, survey offers to run excavate with it
+- **Excavate → Polish**: After extraction, excavate offers to clean the data
+- **Polish → Ship**: After polishing, polish offers to export the results

+This creates a smooth end-to-end workflow without manually specifying file paths.

 ### When to Use Each Tool

 | Tool | Use When | Output |